frippz/frippz.se/_posts/2020-01-28-form-elements-and-javascript.md

   - html
 ---

-Chris Ferdinandi of Go Make Things answers the question ”[Why use a form element when submitting fields with JavaScript?](https://gomakethings.com/why-use-a-form-element-when-submitting-fields-with-javascript/)” and does so quite succinctly:
+Chris Ferdinandi of Go Make Things answers the question “[Why use a form element when submitting fields with JavaScript?](https://gomakethings.com/why-use-a-form-element-when-submitting-fields-with-javascript/)” and does so quite succinctly:

 > * It makes your life easier.
 > * Semantics (and the accessibility that happens as a result).